sunbaee/kaiDi/README.md

 <br>

 The only dependency needed for this app is docker.
-See https://www.docker.com/ if you don't have docker installed yet.
+See the [docker](https://www.docker.com) website if you don't have docker installed yet.

 <div align="right">